€30 million for Lauwersmeer dyke ecology and priorities for water heritage

 Planning and initial steps

-The work will start with the construction of the tidal culvert and the tidal area.
+The work will start with the construction of the tidal culvert the tidal area.
 The salt marsh development will follow later this year.
 The natural transition will take place in 2025.

 Priorities in tackling water heritage

-The priorities for the coming years are mainly monuments that still have a function, often national monuments: the maintenance of the roof of the De Waterwolf pumping station (already decided separately last year), the roof of the Schaphalsterzijl warehouse and sanitary facilities in the Schouwerzijl warehouse, and a number of old locks at Veenhuizen.
+The priorities for the coming years are mainly monuments that still have a function, often national monuments: the maintenance of the roof of pumping station Waterwolf pumping station (already decided separately last year), the roof of the Schaphalsterzijl warehouse and sanitary facilities in the Schouwerzijl warehouse, and a number of old locks at Veenhuizen.
 In 2026 and 2027, the remaining work on the Schaphalsterzijl and Aduarderzijl warehouses will follow.
 Then it will be the turn of the lock at Noordpolderzijl.
-The general board has reserved €5.5 million for this work until 2030.
+The Bestuur of Directors has reserved Bestuur of Directors .
+Bestuur of Directors million for this work until 2030.